 For several years NATO’s naval forces deployed under Operation Ocean Shield (2008-2016) and EU naval forces (Operation Atalanta) worked side by side with other actors, off the coast of Somalia for anti-piracy missions.

 Both NATO and the EU are increasing their presence in Iraq.
 The EU is focusing on the civilian security sector.
-NATO is helping build the capacities of the Iraqi defence and security structures, and is scaling up these efforts with the launch of a non-combat NATO Training Mission launched at the Brussels Summit in July 2018, at the request of the Government of Iraq.
-NATO’s mission will complement the ongoing efforts of the Coalition to Defeat ISIS/Daesh and other international actors.
+NATO is helping build the capacities of the Iraqi defence and security structures, and is scaling up these efforts with a non-combat training mission launched at the Brussels Summit in July 2018, at the request of the Government of Iraq.
+NATO Mission Iraq will complement the ongoing efforts of the Coalition to Defeat ISIS/Daesh and other international actors.

 Together with operations, capability development is an area where cooperation is essential and where there is potential for further growth.
 The NATO-EU Capability Group was established in May 2003 to ensure the coherence and mutual reinforcement of NATO and EU capability development efforts.